merliot/hub/README.md

 - ### Web App
     - Merliot hub is a web app.
 There is no phone app.
-But, you can use any browser on any device, including your phone, to access your hub, locally or over the internet.
+But, you can use any web browser on any device, including your phone, to access your hub, locally or over the internet.
 Try the demo to get a feel for the UI.

 <a target="_blank" href="https://merliot.io/demo">
 	<img src="pkg/device/docs/images/demo.svg" width="500px">